 Types of Rafting

 There is a style of rafting for everyone.
-Get your thrills on huge whitewater rapids and navigate the most extreme waters, or take to the calm waters for a relaxing float through incredible landscapes with your family and friends.
+Get your thrills on huge whitewater rapids and navigate the most extreme rivers, or take to the calm waters for a relaxing float through incredible landscapes with your family and friends.
 Need a break from it all?
-Get away on an extended river trip where you can spend weeks travelling in a solitude that you can’t find with any other activity.
+Get away on an extended rafting trip where you can spend weeks travelling in a solitude that you can’t find with any other activity.

 Who's doing it?

 Rafters are a diverse group of people who enjoy a myriad of different water activities.
 Some are drawn to rafting for the connection to nature, some enjoy the challenge and thrill of rafting whitewater rapids, while others just need a place to get away from the havoc of modern life and enjoy the company of their closest friends and family.
 Rafting is truly a life long sport that can be enjoyed all over the world!

 Regardless of the discipline, every rafter shares that love of pushing off from land and flowing straight into their own unique adventures, far away from their daily worries and responsibilities.

 Essential pieces of rafting gear

 Want to start a rafting adventure of your own?
 The selection of rafting gear can seem a little intimidating, but we will make sure that you have everything you need with this list of essentials.
 A good rule of thumb when buying rafts and accessories is to buy the best quality equipment you can afford, especially when it's your safety on the line.
 Below are the top five things you will need to get started.